-Housing benefit is paid to those on low-incomes in order to provide them with financial assistance with covering rental costs.
-Payments can be made to those in work as well as those who are unemployed or unable to work.
-Housing Benefit is paid to those who rent a property from a council or housing association.
-Those who rent their home from a landlord and have a private tenancy agreement need to instead apply for Local Housing Allowance (LHA).
+Housing benefit helps those on low incomes to meet the cost of paying their rent each month.
+Payments can be made to those individuals who are in work as well as those who are unemployed (or unable to work).
+It should be noted that Housing Benefit is normally only paid to those people who are renting their property from a council or housing association (as those who rent their home privately from a landlord need to instead apply for Local Housing Allowance (LHA).)

 What is housing benefit?

 Housing benefit helps people with the cost of paying for rented accommodation.
 It cannot be claimed by those who own their own property (known as owner-occupiers).
 However those who do own their property may be eligible for financial support towards the cost of mortgage interest via Income Support, JSA, income related Employment and Support Allowance or Pension Credit.
 You may qualify for housing benefit support if you are on a low income or in receipt of other benefits.
 Changes in legislation dating from 2013 mean that Housing Benefit is slowly being replaced by a new Universal Credit.

 Housing benefit is paid by local authorities but does not help towards the cost of Council Tax.
 However if are on a low income you may be eligible for support with the cost of your Council tax.

 Who can claim?

 Housing benefit is designed for people who rent their property (either from the council or from a housing association) and includes those who pay rent through part of a shared ownership scheme.

 The amount of housing benefit and eligible rent you will get is calculated according to your personal circumstances and income level.
 The following criteria will be examined by your local authority in order to calculate your level of entitlement…

 - Your income